jake-anto/cursory/README.md

 ### 🚀 Lightning fast

-Page size is usually under 100 KiB (images included).
+Page size is usually under 100 KiB (including images!).
+This is accomplished by converting images to a modern format.

 ### 🌍 Supports 15+ languages

 Supports many languages including English, Spanish, French, Russian, Korean, and more.

+### ⏳ Stay up-to-date

+Cursory is rebuilt every three hours with the latest news.

 ## Build